Put Your Money Where Your Mouth Is (song)

 "Put Your Money Where Your Mouth Is" is a song by Australian rock band Jet, included as the third track on their second studio album, Shine On (2006).
 The song was released on 11 September 2006 as the lead single from that album, peaking at number 14 on the Australian Singles Chart and number 23 on the UK Singles Chart.
 In the United States, the track was serviced to American modern rock radio on 14 August 2006.

+Music video

-The video for the song depicts the band performing in a room with an older look to the film, including crackles in the picture that intensify with the chorus.
+The official music video for the song depicts the band performing in a room with an older look to the film, including crackles in the picture that intensify with the chorus.